 - Part 5: <<You are now reading this>>

 - Part 6: Beginners Guide: 19 Essential WordPress Settings

 In the previous blog, we have learned about theme installation for our WordPress blog.
 In this part of the series, we will learn how to install a WordPress plugin on our website.
 At the time of writing this blog, there are about 55000 plugins available at the WordPress plugin directory.

 As we know WordPress is built using PHP programming language.
 Plugins are nothing but additional blocks of code that can be added to our existing WordPress website to improve its functionality or to introduce a new feature.
 Some examples are plugins like Akismet Anti-Spam which prevents spam comments.

 The greatest advantage of plugins is that we do not require any programming skills to add them to our website.
 While creating a WordPress website or blog for the first time, we may be tempted to add numerous plugins to get more advanced features.
-In most cases, it is worth it.
-But we should keep in mind that when we add more plugins there might be an impact on the performance of our website.
+In most cases, it may be even worth it.
+Bloggers should have a clear idea about the must-have WordPress plugins and should keep in mind that when you add more plugins there might be an impact on the performance of your website.
 Let us keep that topic for another blog and continue with the steps of installing plugins.
 Basically, there are 3 ways to add plugins.

 Option1: Installation via Admin Dashboard